Jean Langlais: Music

+Owing to his blindness, Langlais's method of composition involved him thinking about the work in every detail over a long period, and only then writing it down in shorthand Braille.
+He would then dictate each note and its rhythmic value to an amanuensis (often his first wife Jeannette) to produce the full score.

 His best-known works include his four-part masses, Messe solennelle and Missa Salve Regina, his Missa in simplicitate for unison voice and organ, and his many organ compositions, including: